-[SC IV.1 to IV.3] - In compliance - All tanks grouped into FGASTANKS are equipped and maintained with floating roof which rests upon, and are supported, by the liquid being contained and has a closure seal or seals to reduce the space between the cover roof and the vessel wall.
-For demonstration of compliance with these conditions refer to the "Physical Characteristics - Tanks Summary" in Appendix A and the examples of annual in-service internal floating roof seal "through-the-hatch inspections" for year 2019 collected in Appendix H.
+[SC IV.1 to IV.3] - In compliance

+All tanks grouped into FGASTANKS are equipped and maintained with floating roof which rests upon, and are supported, by the liquid being contained and has a closure seal or seals to reduce the space between the cover roof and the vessel wall.
+For demonstration of compliance with these conditions refer to the "Physical Characteristics - Tanks Summary" in Appendix A and the examples of annual in-service internal floating roof seal "through-the-hatch inspections" for year 2020 collected in Appendix H.

-According to the inspection reports in Appendix H, the seal or any seal fabric did not have visible holes, tears or other malfunction openings, except for Tank 17.
-During the annual tank's seal inspection, a visible tear was detected in the secondary seal and the defect was immediately repaired.
+According to the inspection reports in Appendix H, the seal or any seal fabric did not have visible holes, tears, or other malfunction openings.

 Buckeye indicated that all emission units within FGGASTANKS have covers that completely cover all openings except for those which are no larger than necessary to allow safe clearance for the floating roof.
-The openings are covered at all times except when in actual use.
+The openings are always covered except when in actual use.